Crane1195/DIYB0XX/MyWoodB0XX/README.md

 ![image](https://i.imgur.com/mLYnbQ7.jpg)

-Heres a link to the template I used.
+Here's a link to the template I used.
 Print the document on 8.5"x11" paper, and cut along the lines, to get your 8"x16" template.

 https://drive.google.com/file/d/1a7MxgeOgtNVZLJR3XxBTWMSy3c9NhZ1_/view?usp=sharing

-Taped the template to my B0XX, marking with a thumbtack.
+Taped the template to my B0XX, marking the center points with a thumbtack.

 ![image](https://i.imgur.com/yBqV9HB.jpg)